I have eaten

 you were probably

 and so bomb

-j2foto asked: Musical Prescription: In The Middle by Lily & Madeleine
+j2foto said: Musical Prescription: In The Middle by Lily & Madeleine

 For the lazy, here is that stunning song.
 Thank her for your dose this rainy morning.

-Anonymous asked: Hey Virginia, its eric, I remember I wrote you on this before and I don't know how else to contact you, how are you?
+Anonymous said: Hey Virginia, its eric, I remember I wrote you on this before and I don't know how else to contact you, how are you?